mohdwarish483/BlogAnalyticsApp/readme.txt

 - I have also Implemented bonus challenge using Lodash's `memoize` function.
 - It Caches analytics results and search results for a certain period (default: 1 hour).
 - If the same requests are made within the caching period, returns cached results instead of re-fetching and re-analyzing the data.

-## How to Use

-1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Start the server with `npm start` or `npm run dev`.
-4. Access the API using endpoints described above.

-## Hosted Link

-## Port Number

-- The server runs on port `4000` by default.
-You can change it in the `app.js` file.

 ## Author